emanuelefavero/algorithms/MERGE-SORT.md

 ## Merge Sort is a stable sorting algorithm

 A stable sorting algorithm maintains the relative order of the items with equal sort keys.
 An unstable sorting algorithm does not.
-In other words, when a collection is sorted with a stable sorting algorithm, items with the same sort keys preserve their order after the collection is sorted.
+In other words, when a collection is sorted with a stable sorting algorithm, items with the same sort keys preserve their order after the collection is sorted

 ## When to use Merge Sort